 - Removing the 6th string: You could argue that the low G on string 6 is a distraction.
 I think the artist called Keef removes this string altogether.
 That's because generally the root notes for chords are on string 5.

-- Open D: Open D and DADGAD are the other most widely used tunings.
-I've got a few hubs on the subject if you are interested.
+- Open D and DADGAD are the other most widely used tunings.
+I've got a few articles on the subject if you are interested.